amcgregor/es6-toy-lisp/CONTRIBUTING.md

 ## Donations and Patreon Support

 Financial contributions are welcome.
 To arrange a one-time donation, please contact `GothAlice` on IRC (see details above) and for more ongoing support we have [Patreon](https://www.patreon.com/GothAlice) prepared for you.
 We have rewards (such as inclusion in the [Patrons team on GitHub](https://github.com/orgs/marrow/teams/patrons) and our eternal gratitude) and goals, so please give it a look; every cent helps pay for infrastructure costs and caffeine.
-So much caffine.
+So much caffeine.

 If at any point you wish or need to cease recurring donations, do not feel bad.
 Don't put yourself out on our account, and thank you!